A jewel at the heart of Tucson’s rustic beauty.

 Photo by Kimberly Larson

-The San Pedro Chapel, which sits on a hillside overlooking the Old Fort Lowell Neighborhood, is both a neighborhood icon and a national treasure.
-It was built by residents of the neighborhood in 1932 and served as their principal place of worship for decades.
-Although no longer used for regular worship services, this beautiful building is the site of many weddings and other events, such as neighborhood gatherings, historic lectures, art exhibits and memorials.
+The San Pedro Chapel sits on a hillside overlooking the Old Fort Lowell Neighborhood with spectacular views of Tucson’s Catalina Mountains.
+It is both a neighborhood icon and a national treasure – Tucson’s first designated Historic Landmark, on the National Register of Historic Places.
+It was built of mud adobe by residents of the neighborhood in 1932 and served as their principal place of worship for decades.
+Although no longer used for worship services, this beautiful historic site is the venue for many weddings and other events, such as neighborhood gatherings, historic lectures, art exhibits and memorials.

 Gallery